-- 91.1.3.1 Regulations 91.1 through 91.3 shall be effective in hydrographic area 212 on their adoption by the District Board of Health of Clark County on June 22, 2000. - 91.1.3.2 Regulations 91.1 through 91.3 shall be effective in hydrographic areas 216 and 217 on April 1, 2002.

-91.2 Requirements:

-91.2.1 Unpaved Roads: An OWNER AND/OR OPERATOR of an unpaved road in a PM10 nonattainment area, an area subject to a PM10 maintenance plan defined under 42 U.S. Code § 7505a, or the Apex Valley (hydrographic areas 216 and 217) shall implement one of the CONTROL MEASURES set forth in Subsection 91.2.1.3 of this Regulation, except as set forth in Subsection 91.2.1.1 of this Regulation.
-For the purpose of this Regulation, the CONTROL MEASURES shall be considered effectively implemented when the unpaved roadway complies with the stabilization standards set forth in Subsection 91.2.1.4 of this Regulation.
-Advisory Notice: In order to conserve water to the greatest extent practicable, the use of RECLAIMED WATER is highly encouraged.
+- 91.1.3.1 Regulations 91.1 through 91.3 shall be effective in HYDROGRAPHIC BASIN 212 on their adoption by the District Board of Health of Clark County on June 22, 2000. - 91.1.3.2 Regulations 91.1 through 91.3 shall be effective in HYDROGRAPHIC BASINS 216 and 217 on April 1, 2002. - 91.2 Requirements: - 91.2.1 Unpaved Roads: An Owner And/Or Operator of an unpaved road in the PM10 Non-Attainment Area, shall implement one of the Control Measures set forth in Subsection 91.2.1.3 of this Regulation, except as set forth in Subsection 91.2.1.1 of this Regulation.
+For the purpose of this Regulation, the Control Measures shall be considered effectively implemented when the unpaved roadway complies with the stabilization standards set forth in Subsection 91.2.1.4 of this Regulation.
+Advisory Notice: In order to conserve water to the greatest extent practicable, the use of Reclaimed Water is highly encouraged.

-91.2.1.1 Implementation Of CONTROL MEASURES For Existing Unpaved Roads:
+91.2.1.1 Implementation Of Control Measures For Existing Unpaved Roads:

-- 91.2.1.1.1 OWNERS AND/OR OPERATORS of existing unpaved roads that were constructed prior to June 22, 2000 in hydrographic area 212 shall implement one of the CONTROL MEASURES set forth Subsection 91.2.1.3 of this Regulation according to the following schedule: - (a) CONTROL MEASURES shall be implemented for one third (1/3) of the total miles of unpaved roads having vehicular traffic of 150 vehicles or more per day in accordance with Subsection 91.2.1.3 (CONTROL MEASURES) of this Regulation by June 1, 2001. - (b) CONTROL MEASURES shall be implemented for two thirds (2/3) of the total miles of unpaved roads having vehicular traffic of 150 vehicles or more per day in accordance with Subsection 91.2.1.3 (CONTROL MEASURES) of this Regulation by June 1, 2002. - (c) CONTROL MEASURES shall be implemented for all unpaved roads having vehicular traffic of 150 vehicles or more per day in accordance with Subsection 91.2.1.3 (CONTROL MEASURES) of this Regulation by June 1, 2003. - (d) CONTROL MEASURES set forth in Subsection 91.2.1.3 shall be implemented for existing unpaved roads on which vehicular traffic is equal to or greater than 150 vehicles per day that develops after June 1, 2003.
-CONTROL MEASURES shall be implemented within 365 calendar days following the initial discovery that vehicular traffic equals or exceeds 150 vehicles per day and that the road surface does not comply with the stabilization standards set forth in Subsection 91.2.1.4 of this Regulation.
-The CONTROL OFFICER may require short-term stabilization of any unpaved road subject to Subsection 91.2.1.1(d). - CONTROL MEASURES (e) Non-federal Requirement: set forth in Subsection 91.2.1.3 shall be implemented for existing unpaved roads having vehicular traffic of less than 150 vehicles per day within 365 calendar days following the initial discovery that the road surface does not comply with the stabilization standards set forth in Section 91.2.1.4 of this Regulation.
-The requirements of this Subsection (91.2.1.1 (e) shall not constitute applicable State Implementation Plan requirements pursuant to Section 189 of the federal Clean Air Act.
-The CONTROL OFFICER may require shortterm stabilization of any unpaved road subject to Subsection 91.2.1.1 (e)).
-For the purpose of this Subsection, the CONTROL
+- 91.2.1.1.1 OWNERS AND/OR OPERATORS of existing unpaved roads that were constructed prior to June 22, 2000 in Hydrographic Basin 212 shall implement one of the Control Measures set forth Subsection 91.2.1.3 of this Regulation according to the following schedule: - (a) CONTROL MEASURES shall be implemented for one third (1/3) of the total miles of unpaved roads having vehicular traffic of 150 vehicles or more per day in accordance with Subsection 91.2.1.3 (CONTROL MEASURES) of this Regulation by June 1, 2001. - ONTROL MEASURES shall be implemented for two thirds (2/3) of the total miles of unpaved roads having vehicular traffic of 150 vehicles or more per day in accordance with Subsection 91.2.1.3 (CONTROL MEASURES) of this Regulation by June 1, 2002. - (c) CONTROL MEASURES shall be implemented for all unpaved roads having vehicular traffic of 150 vehicles or more per day in accordance with Subsection 91.2.1.3 (CONTROL MEASURES) of this Regulation by June 1, 2003. - (d) CONTROL MEASURES set forth in Subsection 91.2.1.3 shall be implemented for existing unpaved roads on which vehicular traffic is equal to or greater than 150 vehicles per day that develops after June 1, 2003.
+Control Measures shall be implemented within 365 calendar days following the initial discovery that vehicular traffic equals or exceeds 150 vehicles per day and that the road surface does not comply with the stabilization standards set forth in Subsection 91.2.1.4 of this Regulation.
+The Control Officer may require short-term stabilization of any unpaved road subject to Subsection 91.2.1.1(d). - (e) Non-federal Requirement: CONTROL MEASURES set forth in Subsection 91.2.1.3 shall be implemented for existing unpaved roads having vehicular traffic of less than 150 vehicles per day within 365 calendar days following the initial discovery that the road surface does not comply with the stabilization standards set forth in Section 91.2.1.4 of this Regulation.
+The requirements of this

-MEASURES shall be considered effectively implemented when the unpaved road complies with the stabilization standards set forth in Subsection 91.2.1.4 of this Regulation.
+Subsection (91.2.1.1 (e) shall not constitute applicable State Implementation Plan requirements pursuant to Section 189 of the federal Clean Air Act.
+The CONTROL OFFICER may require short-term stabilization of any unpaved road subject to Subsection 91.2.1.1 (e)).
+For the purpose of this Subsection, the CONTROL MEASURES shall be considered effectively implemented when the unpaved road complies with the stabilization standards set forth in Subsection 91.2.1.4 of this Regulation.